adine01/test-deploy-s1-auth/ERRORcheck.md

 Health check endpoint

-Returns the health status of the auth service
+Returns the health status of the auth service (public endpoint)

 Parameters
 Cancel